melbo911/xroads/src/c/README.md

 During the creation of the new net files, the "speed" of the AI cars is being reduced to 70%.
 This makes the cars travell with a more realistic speed.
 The 70% is hardcoded in the code but can be modified based on own taste.

+# Installation

-Copy the binary correct binary (xroads.exe for Windows, xroads.mac for macOS) to your X-Plane base directory.
+Copy the correct binary (xroads.exe for Windows, xroads.mac for macOS) to your X-Plane base directory and execute it.

 The program creates a folder "Xroads" in your "Custome Scenery" folder.
 Then it copies the "roads.net" and "roads-EU.net" files from the "default scenry" and modifies them on the fly.

 It also creates a "library.txt" file inside the "Customer Scenery/Xroads" folder.
 It first scans for existing zOrtho4XP folders and adds an entry to the library.txt for each one to force the use of the new road.net files.

-Additionally it creates dummy objects to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.
+Additionally it creates dummy objects and facades to "hide" the parking lots and solar panels, to also use the satellite image rather than the gray autogen polygons.

+# Uninstall
+Simply delete the "Xroads" folder in your "Custom Scenery" folder and restart X-Plane.
+No other file has been changed.

 # scenery_packs.ini